fiatsasia/BitFlyerDotNet/README.md

 **BitFlyerDotNet is NOT official library for bitFlyer Lightning APIs.**

 Supports all of Public/Private/Realtime APIs.
-Supports all type of Realtime API interfaces (PubNub, Socket.IO and WebSocket).
+Supports all types of Realtime API interfaces (PubNub, Socket.IO and WebSocket).
 Realtime APIs are wrapped with Reactive Extensions.

 ## Sample code